Adobe-Consulting-Services/adobe-consulting-services.github.io/README.md

 ## Building

 This site is built using Jekyll.
-To build this sitel locally you must have already installed Ruby, Bundle, and Jekyll.
-With these installed you can do the follow:
+To build this site locally you must have already installed Ruby, Bundle, and Jekyll.
+With these installed you can do the following:
 ```
 bundle exec jekyll build
 ```